SivannaKing/SEU-ASIC-IOT-ECGAI/README.md

 17 Classes ECG signals (1000 fragments) based on MIT-BIH is available on [mendeley](https://data.mendeley.com/datasets/7dybx7wyfn/3).

-TODO add MIT-BIH 5 Classses detail
+TODO add MIT-BIH 5 Classes detail

 ## ECGAI_ver_1_1
 ---
 Contributor : 李支青；黄俊光；吴中行；

-This project aims to design a HW for arrhymia detection on FPGA.
+This project aims to design a HW for arrhythmia detection on FPGA.
 On the basis of ver1.0ECG detection AI algorithm, the network structure was modified.
 Then we quantized in 8 bits and lower bit width.
-Fianlly, we loaded 8-bit quantized weights into weight_buffer on FPGA.
+Finally, we loaded 8-bit quantized weights into weight_buffer on FPGA.

 * Dataset : 17 Classes ECG signals (1000 fragments) based on MIT-BIH
 * Training Tools : tensorflow; keras;